 The Style Revue Contest is separated into two distinct contests at both the county and state levels.
-4-H members may choose to compete in either the Construction Contest, the Ready-to-Wear contest or both contests.
+4-H members may choose to compete in either the Construction Contest, the Ready-to-Wear contest or both contests

-- A. The Construction Style Revue competition is open only to 4-H members enrolled in the Fabric and Fashion, Knitting, Crocheting (or other projects where clothing construction and modeling skills may be learned). - Participation in the Fashion Revue competition is not mandatory for 4-H members, but is В strongly encouraged.
-The contest is divided into four age divisions: 1st year, Junior, Intermediate and Senior - with awards being made in all four divisions. - First year models are members who are in their first year of 4-H and are 10 years old and un-C. der.
-Anyone past their first year of 4-H is either a junior, intermediate or senior. - D. Ready-to-Wear Style Revue members who enter the Ready-to-Wear contest can either have purchased an outfit to model or may have had another person make the outfit that is being modeled.
-Each contestant in the Ready-To-Wear category must also complete a Buymanship exhibit of some sort. - E. Each county may enter an unlimited amount of Junior youth, Intermediate youth, and Senior youth (ages 14-19) in the State Fair Style Revue Contest, as determined by the County Fair Style Revue Judge.
+- Α The Construction Style Revue competition is open only to 4-H members enrolled in the Fabric and Fashion, Knitting, Crocheting (or other projects where clothing construction and modeling skills may be learned). - Β. Participation in the Fashion Revue competition is not mandatory for 4-H members, but is strongly encouraged.
+The contest is divided into three age divisions: Junior, Intermediate and Senior - with awards being made in all three divisions. - C. Ready-to-Wear Style Revue members who enter the Ready-to-Wear contest can either have purchased an outfit to model or may have had another person make the outfit that is being modeled.
+Each contestant in the Ready-To-Wear category must also complete a Buymanship exhibit of some sort. - Each county may enter an unlimited amount of Junior youth.
+Intermediate youth, and Senior E. youth (ages 14-19) in the State Fair Style Revue Contest, as determined by the County Fair Style Revue Judge.
 A contestant may enter each class (Constructed and/or Ready-to-Wear) one time at State Fair.
-However, each contestant can only appear once in the public Style Revue at State Fair.
+However, each contestant can only appear once in the public Style Revue at State Fair